 Borough Council appoints residents who apply to serve a 3 year term as EAC Members.
 Associate members, who are not appointed and may not live within borough limits, volunteer to help with these initiatives.

 The Ambler EAC meets on the 3rd Wednesday of the month at 7pm in Borough Hall – all are welcome to attend!

 Mary-Margaret Monser, Chair of EAC

-Mary-Margaret’s interest in the outdoors and environment was instilled from a young age having spent summers in upstate New York with relatives who imparted a love and joy of the outdoors and being environmentally conscious.
-As a Girl Scout leader, with three daughters, she led an active troop that spent a lot time doing “outdoor things” at Ambler Borough Park, volunteering for Plant Ambler, participating in Earth Day and WVWA creek clean up activities, among other things.
+Mary-Margaret has been a member of the Ambler EAC since 2014.
+Her interest in the outdoors and the environment was instilled from a young age having spent summers in upstate New York with relatives who imparted a love and joy of the outdoors and being environmentally conscious.
+As a Girl Scout leader, with three daughters, she led an active troop that spent a lot of time doing “outdoor things” at Ambler Borough Park, volunteering for Plant Ambler, participating in Earth Day and WVWA creek clean up activities, among other things.
 Being a part of the EAC is a natural fit that allows stewardship in the community and environment we live in.
-As well, she has been a resident of Ambler Borough since 1980 and currently works in the healthcare industry.

 Associates of Ambler EAC:

 Susan Curry has been a member of the Ambler EAC since 1999.
 She is the former EAC chair; former president of the Alliance for a Sustainable Future; founded Pennypack Farm & Education Center in 2003 (an organic CSA farm); received grants to reduce lawn chemicals in Ambler vicinity, increase best storm water management practices on stream side properties, plant 100s of trees, restore riparian buffers beyond 50′ in Borough Park; install rain gardens all over town, develop a downtown tree management policy.
 Active advocate for natural resource protection ordinances, and served on BoRit asbestos citizen advisory group.